koinsaari/owasp-demo/README.md

 ### Logging and Error Handling

-The application has minimal logging for registration and login activities.
-In the vulnerable version, detailed stack traces are displayed to the user in case of errors.
+The vulnerable application has minimal logging for registration and login activities, and detailed stack traces are displayed to the user in case of errors.

 ## Contact Information